codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/deploy_step.png" alt="Deploy Step" title="Deploy Step" class="img img-responsive style-screengrab">

-If we now run a build of our application and we pass all tests the **Release** and **Deploy** builds, we will start an automatic deployment of our application.

-Continuous Deployment is ready.
+The Continuous Deployment pipeline is ready.
+Now every change in the master branch of our repository will build, release and deploy our application.

 ## It's done.

 The continuous deployment pipeline described in this post is of course simplified.
 Between our **Release** and **Deploy** steps we would like to do some additional tests on a production-like environment or introduce [zero downtime deployments](http://codurance.com/services/training/devops-training/), but our approach to any deployment should remain unchanged.

-When we go outside of our code we should use our application image.
-The image expresses a set of our application behaviours which are consistent for each version of the image.
-Now you also decide how your code is executed and you cannot blame admins anymore for installing a wrong version of Java or Ruby.
+Use the **Docker** image.
+You can ensure the consistent execution environment for your application on every stage of the Continuous Deployment.
+Now you decide how the code is executed and you cannot blame admins anymore for installing a wrong version of Java or Ruby.

 You control your application.